 Herbal and Natural Medicine, Plus Some Regular First Aid

 Disclaimer: This is NOT a substitute for a doctor's care and should be used under medical supervision.
-Do not use anything from this page as a substitute for vaccinations, antibiotics or other conventional treatments without the approval of a M.D.
-Discuss potential treatments from this page with your doctor before you try anything.
-I am not a doctor.
+Do not use anything from this page as a substitute for vaccinations, antibiotics or other conventional treatments.
+Discuss potential treatments from this page with an M.D. before you try anything.
+I am not a doctor, just studying to become one.
+Nothing on this page should be taken as medical advice.
+Research everything yourself & ask your doctor in addition to what you read here and make your own decisions after that.
 Herbal medicine can hurt or kill you.
 I am not responsible for the consequences of your actions should you choose to try something from this page.
+This page is not an excuse to antagonize or ignore your doctor.
+If you refuse to vaccinate your kids, you won't have much luck with herbs anyway because herbal medicine also relies on science and doesn't work without it.
+Before you use anything from this page, learn Detecting B.S. by heart, aka the methods of properly vetting your info sources

 Always do a spot test of an unfamiliar herbal medicine by applying it topically, mixed with water, on the inner wrist and waiting for a response for 1 day before taking it internally.
 Then, take 1 sip of said medicine and wait half a day to see if there is any adverse reaction.
 Herbal medicines and herbs are not regulated by the FDA.
 Do not buy any herb or supplement from a source you are unfamiliar with because there's no telling what's in there.
-In my experience these brands are okay (I'm not being paid to say this): Solaray, Planetary Herbals, Living Earth Herbs, Doctor's Best, Frontier, Penzey's, Gaia.
+In my experience these brands are okay (I'm not being paid to say this): Solaray, Planetary Herbals, Herbie's Herbs, Living Earth Herbs, Doctor's Best, Frontier, Penzey's, Gaia.
 Herbal tea companies are subject to FDA regulations and therefore the quality is usually better.
 And the fresher the herb, the better.
 Home-grown will always be infinitely more effective than storebought, especially if the herbs are used fresh instead of dried.
 Grow your own herbs if you possibly can.
 The highest quality herbs are grown in real dirt, not potting soil, so try to find an allotment or plot to grow them on or at the very least ask a friend with land for some dirt to put in your containers.
-I like Renee's Garden for my herb seeds.
+You can mix regular dirt with potting soil in a 50:50 ratio to balance out nutrition and drainage; I add a good handful of granular organic fertilizer when mixing it all up.
+I like Renee's Garden for my herb seeds but herb plants are easier to transplant/grow.

 I recommend you start by taking the American Red Cross's First Aid and CPR Certification Course.
 You can buy this for about $70 (currently these classes seem to be accessible online - 4/4/20) and it looks great on a resume.
 Honestly, if you don't know how to disinfect a cut or the difference between cleaning and sterilizing, you shouldn't be practicing herbal medicine, let alone any medicine.
 Learn the basics.

-- Oral rehydration liquid v1: ensuring total cleanliness of everything used as well as your hands, mix 1 liter (or 4 and 1/4 c.) of clean water with 4 teaspoons of sugar and 1/2 teaspoon of salt until dissolved.
+- Oral rehydration liquid (ORS) v1: ensuring total cleanliness of everything used as well as your hands, mix 1 liter (or 4 and 1/4 c.) of clean water (sterile; if your water is suspect, bring it to a full rolling boil and boil it for one straight minute, covered, and cool it before mixing up this stuff) with 4 teaspoons of sugar and 1/2 teaspoon of salt until dissolved.
 You may double the amount of salt and sugar if you feel it is necessary, because the WHO and Rehydration Project disagree on the amounts (the WHO recommends 8 tsp sugar and 1 tsp salt in 1 L water).
+Diarrhea is one of the greatest killers of children worldwide, and rehydration helps a lot.
+ORS is also the treatment of choice for cholera, for vomiting and diarrhea or other excessive fluid loss, and it certainly helps with hangovers, dehydration, and it's often nice to just drink it straight if you're working outside.
+This is the most versatile and important recipe on this page.

-- Oral rehydration liquid v2: same process as above, but use 4 c. water, 1/4 c. orange juice, 1 tsp - 1 tbsp sugar, 1/4-1/2 tsp salt, 1/8-1/4 tsp baking soda.
-I like using brown sugar for flavor if there isn't anything life-threatening going on.
+- Oral rehydration liquid (ORS) v2: same process as above, but use 4 c. water, 1/4 c. orange juice, 1 tsp - 1 tbsp sugar, 1/4-1/2 tsp salt, 1/8-1/4 tsp baking soda.
+I like using brown sugar for flavor.
 This is a great Gatorade substitute.
 Personally I use the lower levels of solutes because I prefer it that way; less salty, easier to drink.
 Up to you.
+Tastes a lot better than the first version.

 - Add to chicken soup to make it somewhat more effective: cook more garlic in it, add fresh lemon juice after it's been poured into a bowl, add chopped green onions, add some black pepper